 Personally, I don’t much like the fairly ad-hoc and random organization of most blogs as it makes it hard to get a grip on the content.
 Therefore, my blog has a clear structure with six major categories.
 This is what you can expect on a regular basis.

 - Highlights from the Publish or Perish tutorial: The Publish or Perish course is an online tutorial consisting of 80 practical, “bite-sized” tips on how to most effectively use Publish or Perish, a software program that retrieves and analyses academic citations.
 In each post I will focus on a key problem in bibliometric analysis that can be resolved using Publish or Perish and the tutorial.

 - Academia Behind the Scenes: Substantive posts on an academic topic of around 1000 words.
-They present my experience on issues such as how to prevent desk-rejects, finding research topics, writing successful funding applications, networking, collaborations, preventing burn-out, open access journals, job interviews, making your case for tenure, and many many more.
+They present my experience on issues such as how to prevent desk-rejects, finding research topics, writing successful funding applications, conference networking, collaborations, preventing burn-out, predatory open access journals, job interviews, making your case for tenure, and many many more.

 - Academic etiquette: Shorter (300-600 words) tongue-in-cheek posts on how to “behave” in academia.
 They do have a serious undertone though.
 Etiquette in academia is probably not a world apart from etiquette elsewhere.
 But it can’t hurt to be reminded :-)

 - Research Focus: Ok, so this is my blog, which means I can – occasionally – engage in some self-promotion :-).
 Hence once or twice a month you will find a substantive post (750-1000 words) summarising one or more of my research contributions, written in accessible language.
 Most of these research topics will be relevant to a fairly large audience, so I am hoping you won’t be skipping these posts.
 You might actually enjoy some of them!